 There are going to be days their behavior is expressive of love and days it is not.
 This is because they are gaining independence and learning how to navigate even the safest of relationships (the one with mom) and they need room to do that if you don’t want to be making their doctors’ appointments when they are 24.

-Here are a few action items I like to encourage parents to incorporate to their interactions with their teens.
+Here are a few action items from a St. Louis, MO Therapist to encourage parents to incorporate to their interactions with their teens.

 These tips are meant to minimize the “against” feelings you sometimes (often) have while interacting with them during teen years, which preserves your own emotional stability and supports your ability to be patient.